-Your child's teacher will call by Friday, July 23rd, to introduce herself and schedule one Small Group Day for your child.
-Small Group Days will be from 9:00-12:30 (No transportation provided).
+Your child's teacher will call by Friday, July 22nd, to introduce herself and schedule one Small Group Day for your child.
+Small Group Days will be from 9:00-12:30 (no transportation provided).
+Small Group Days:

-Wednesday, August 4th, is Meet an Greet!
+Wednesday, August 3rd, is Meet and Greet!
 Please stay tuned for more information about this event via email and social media.

-The first full day of kindergarten for all students is Monday, August 16th!
-(School transportation starts today!)
+The first full day of kindergarten for all students is Monday, August 15th (school transportation starts today).

 You will receive a report card four times during the year in addition to other teacher communication.
 This is a chance for us to share your child’s academic achievement, challenges, work habits, and social development.

 FSSD uses a standards-based report card that measures progress toward academic goals in reading/language arts, mathematics, science and social studies.
 Curriculum benchmarks are specifically identified on this report card.
 It is the progress toward these goals that we will monitor and report to you.
 This enables us to better recognize academic needs, to tailor teaching strategies to meet them, and to provide parents with the resources to help reinforce specific skills at home.
 Our teachers differentiate instruction, so each child learns at a pace that is comfortable, yet challenging.
 The report card will also communicate your child’s progress in developing responsible behavior that is essential to learning.